 - Display positive body language, speaking clearly, smiling frequently and retaining eye contact;

-- Highlight your best attributes, experiences and achievements, based around the skills that you’ve identified as important to the organization, and evidencing them with practical examples;
+- Highlight your best attributes, experiences and achievements, based around the skills that you’ve identified as important to the organisation, and evidencing them with practical examples;

 - Wear smart business attire with comfortable, polished shoes.